 In order for the Association to exist, we need interested Board Trustees.
-Monthly Board meetings are currently held virtually due to the pandemic on the second Tuesday of each month at 7 p.m.
+Monthly Board meetings are currently held virtually on the second Tuesday of each month at 7 p.m.
 If you would like to attend a meeting to find out more about becoming a Board Trustee, contact the office for a virtual meeting link.
 Your input is appreciated and volunteering will help you and your fellow neighbors.